 Banning assault weapons, though more controversial, is also another policy worth considering.
 Despite data that proved that the ban, which was in place for 10 years, successfully decreased both the use of assault weapons and the number of mass shooting fatalities, Congress did not renew a federal ban in 2004.
 Currently, seven states and Washington, DC ban these guns, and nine states and Washington, DC ban high-capacity magazines.
 57% of the public supports this type of legislation, according to Pew Research Center.

 2. Focus on public health

 While limiting access to guns is one way to reduce gun violence, it is not the only solution.
 Nineteen prevention scholars developed the “Call to Action to Prevent Gun Violence in the United States of America.”
 The plan has been endorsed by over 200 national organizations and over 4,000 experts in public health, social and emotional wellness, and education.
 The recommendations are based on a public health model that is community based and most importantly, preventive.

 Too many kids are frustrated, angry, and isolated.
-We need to find ways for them to have positive and supportive relationships with parents, mentors, teachers, and peers so that they know someone cares about them.
+We need to find ways for them to have positive and supportive relationships with parents, mentors, teachers, and peers.
+They need to know someone cares about them.
 Developing programs that foster the social and emotional well-being of our children, promote kindness and respect, and emphasize non-violent conflict resolution is paramount.